Sweet Minou Mystery

 It was a place to start, at least.
 No one could tell why the wrath of God would rip apart the church belfry and bring it crashing down on the pile that used to be the post office, and then spare the saloon.
 It didn’t make sense, and it didn’t have to.
 All the people of Drexel knew back then was that there are some fates that aren’t deserved, but they arrive nonetheless.
 In time, the railroad tracks were repaired, a new library was collected, the dead were clutched, buried, grieved.

-And so Francisco Navarro, coming back on those tracks to this strange land where his mother had lost her life, took his life savings to build the Jacinta in his mother’s name: a brick building to withstand the tragedies of the Great Plains, a home for the greengrocer market that had been lost with her, and a new home for himself.
+And so Francisco Navarro, coming back on those tracks to this strange land where his family had lost their lives, took his life savings to build the Jacinta in his mother’s name: a brick building to withstand the tragedies of the Great Plains, a home for the greengrocer market that had been lost with her, and a new home for himself.

 PART TWO

 April knew this sensory assault by heart.
 By this time, Leo, her dad, would be proofing the chocolate chunk sourdough loaves, perfecting the brioche, and readying the pains au chocolat for the oven, and his assistant, Tony, would be busy shaping, stirring, whipping, wiping.
-April also knew their 4am mornings, the true awakeners in a solid night.
-They turned on the lights in the dim hum of an idle kitchen, they checked the temperatures in the refridgerators, they tallied the inventory, they started the oven and, most essentially, they brewed the coffee.
+April also knew their 4am mornings, their awakening in a solid night.
+They turned on the lights in the dim hum of an idle kitchen, they checked the temperatures in the refrigerators, they tallied the inventory, they started the oven and, most essentially, they brewed the coffee.
 And for all this, April was most appreciative of her “late shift.”
-Starting up at 5:30am was hard enough, and through these next transitional hours, Leo and Tony would eventually pass April the torch as the pastries cooled and she would have all the time and space to work with her chocolate.
+Starting up at 6am was hard enough, and through these next transitional hours, Leo and Tony would eventually pass April the torch as the pastries cooled and she would have all the time and space to work with her chocolate.

 Her chocolate.
 Butter was nice and all, but it didn’t quite stir her soul and make her yearn.
 Chocolate did.
 Dark chocolate, single-origin especially.
 This was what she made and was what made her happy.
 There was nothing else she would wake up so early for and then dedicate her life to it, for better or worse.
 And this was her family’s company, built by her pastry chef father’s passion (and stubbornness) and her mother’s accounting acumen, and then April came along and took the chocolate to another wild level.

-As April finally made it down the stairwell, pulled open the heavy metal door, was hit with the bleatings of AC/DC her dad and Tony were blaring, and breathed in all the life of Sweet Minou Chocolate this March morning, her heart fluttered for the chocolate that was spinning in the big melangeur in the back room with the rest of her chocolate equipment.
+As April finally made it down the stairwell, pulled open the heavy metal door, was hit with the bleatings of AC/DC on the speaker, and breathed in all the life of Sweet Minou Chocolate this March morning, her heart fluttered for the chocolate that was spinning in the big melangeur in the back room with the rest of her chocolate equipment.
 She knew it was there, knew where she had left off, and could not wait to taste its progress to see if any adjustments needed to be made.

 “Good morning sugar puff,” called tall and lanky Leo from the upright oven door he let swing closed, and set the timer on the side.